freedomjs/freedom/README.md

 Or, browse the demos online [here](https://homes.cs.washington.edu/~wrs/demo/).

+Note: FreeDOM has only been tested using Chrome and Firefox.
+Other browsers may experience issues.

 Development
 ---------

-FreeDOM can be compiled locally by runing
+FreeDOM can be compiled locally by running

-    LOCAL=yes make
+    make

 or by running